Monday, March 2, 2020

 Whisk the hot sauce, butter and honey.

-Once wings are finished on the grill, transfer them a bowl and immediately toss with the prepared honey-mustard sauce or hot sauce.
+Once wings are finished cooking transfer them to a bowl and immediately toss with the prepared honey-mustard sauce or hot sauce.
 Let sit 5 minutes to absorb.

 Yum, I love wings!